PHPfanatic/cakemarketing/README.md

 ```

-### Prerequisites
+### Requirements

-You will need an active Cake Marketing account with an active Api key and domain URL.
-These need to be setup directly with Cake Marketing.
+* You will need an active Cake Marketing account with an active Api key and domain URL.
+* PHP - 5.6, 7.0
+* PHPUnit - to run tests (optional).

 ### Example Usage